Ahmed-Hodhod/Migrating-Multi-tier-WebApp-To-AWS-Using-LiftAndShfit-Strategy/liftandshift.md

 ## Conclusion

-In this walkthrough, we shifted our project manually to AWS using our managed instances [ Lift & Shift Strategy]
+In this walkthrough, we shifted our project manually to our managed instances on AWS using the classic approach [Simple Lift & Shift]